More young Australians suicide/self-harm and use antidepressants while experts dismiss FDA warning

 The Australian Experts' Response

-In Australia, no antidepressant is approved for use by a patient under-18 years of age.
+In Australia, no antidepressant is approved for to treat depression in a patient under-18 years of age.
 The first Australian Atlas of Healthcare Variation, published in 2015, suggested that, for children, antidepressants are “primarily prescribed for anxiety, rather than depression”.
-Irrespective of the intended purpose, all prescribing of antidepressants to children and adolescents is ’off label’, and the FDA warning applies to young people with any psychiatric disorder.
+Irrespective of the intended purpose of the prescribing the FDA warning applies to young people with any psychiatric disorder.

 In 2005, in response to the FDA’s black box warning, the Australian Therapeutic Goods Administration (TGA) did not issue the equivalent Boxed Warning, but required the rewording of Product Information and Consumer Information leaflets made available to doctors and consumers.
 This 'softly, softly' approach was (and arguably still is) typical of the TGA’s approach to protecting consumer safety.